Converse, Texas: History

+Converse is on Farm to Market Road 1976, thirteen miles northeast of downtown San Antonio in northeastern Bexar County.
+It was named for the chief engineer of the Southern Pacific Railroad, a Major Converse, who in 1877 bought a tract of land including the townsite.
+A post office was established in 1878, and by 1885 a population of thirty was reported.
+In 1896 the town had a saloon, two cotton gins, and a grocery.
+In 1990, the community, originally settled by German farmers, reportedly had the oldest 4-H Club in Texas.
+A singing society, the Salatrillo Liederkranz, had been active for many years.
+The population in 1946 was 175; by 1965 the town had twenty-two businesses and 900 residents.
+Over time, Converse has become a suburb of San Antonio.
+In the 1980s, an influx of middle-class African Americans most of them first-time homeowners were attracted to developing communities northeast of San Antonio.
+Today, Converse is a prime example of wealthy, Black suburbs in the U.S. In 1990, the community had a population of 8,887, and in 1991 it had seventy-three businesses.
+In 2000 the population had grown to 11,508 with 390 businesses.

 In 2017, Converse proposed the annexation of 12 mi2 of territory near Randolph Air Force Base in northeastern Bexar County.
 Several large commercial areas are included in the annexation.
 The additional land would be taken in a series of phased expansions until 2033.
 Once completed, the area of Converse would triple in size.
 Municipal services would become available to an often neglected part of the county.
 The San Antonio City Council has unanimously approved the annexation; now the measure goes before the Converse City Council and the county commissioners.